Introduction to course design

 Design your course(s)

 A good model for approaching course design is the backwards design model.
-This simply means beginning at the end – your intended – then aligning your and with these learning outcomes, which is also called (Biggs, 1996).
+This simply means beginning at the end – your intended learning outcomes – then aligning your teaching and assessment activities with these learning outcomes, which is also called constructive alignment (Biggs, 1996).
 When you align these three elements of your course, you ensure an optimal learning environment where students can acquire and construct their own knowledge and develop solid competencies.

 Steps to course design